-Meryl Dominguez, soprano, is currently in her final year of residency at the Academy of Vocal Arts in Philadelphia.
-This past summer she returned to Santa Fe Opera where she made her debut singing Naiade in Ariadne auf Naxos.
-Previously as an Apprentice Artist with the Santa Fe Opera she covered the role of Oberto in David Alden’s production of Alcina.
+Meryl Dominguez, soprano, just completed her final year of residency at the Academy of Vocal Arts in Philadelphia.
+Recently she also returned to Santa Fe Opera where she made her debut singing Naiade in Ariadne auf Naxos.
+As an Apprentice Artist with the Santa Fe Opera she also covered the role of Oberto in David Alden’s production of Alcina.
 For the Academy of Vocal Arts she performed a variety of roles including Violetta in Verdi’s La Traviata, Zerbinetta in Richard Strauss’ Ariadne auf Naxos, Die Königin der Nacht in Mozart’s Die Zauberflöte, the title role in Donizetti’s Lucia di Lammermoor, Donna Anna in Mozart’s Don Giovanni, Rosalinde Johann Strauss’ Die Fledermaus and Adina in Donizetti’s L’elisir d’amore.
-Upcoming debuts include the title role in Lucia di Lammermoor with Knoxville Opera, the role of Adina in Athens, Mozart’s Coronation Mass in Vienna and Lisbon, and Naiad in Ariadne auf Naxos also in Athens.
-She will also perform in concert with the Dallas Opera presented by Opera For Peace.
+This past season she performed the title role in Lucia di Lammermoor with Knoxville Opera.
+Upcoming engagements include a concert with the Dallas Opera presented by Opera For Peace.

 Included with her passion for the operatic repertoire, is an enthusiasm for art song, and contemporary music.
 Recital have included LyricFest on a premiere of John Musto’s set Be Music, Night.
 Additional recitals have featured Lili Boulanger’s Clairières dans le ciel, Debussy’s fêtes galantes II, Strauss’ Brentano Lieder, Britten folk songs, Poulenc’s fiançailles pour rire, Rachmaninov op.38, Wolf’s Spanischesliederbuch and selections from Musto’s Penelope.
 Upcoming concerts include a collaboration with harpist Parker Ramsay presenting a multifaceted recital, spanning poetic genres and cultures.